 The best way to find answers to these questions is by working together and exchanging global knowledge.
 Do you want to join us exchanging knowledge?

-Intertraffic Amsterdam’s 2020 edition is fast approaching.
+Intertraffic Amsterdam’s 2020 edition has been rescheduled to 2021.
 The leading trade event for mobility professionals with over 900 exhibitors and close to 35,000 visitors from all around the world.
 Moreover, we have a free to attend high level Summit Programme to top up your knowledge.
-Want to visit?
-Or are you interested in exhibiting and scoop up one of the few remaining stands?
-Feel free to contact us.
-Or go to www.intertraffic.com/amsterdam for more information.
+Go to www.intertraffic.com/amsterdam for more information.